Cliff3c/iocage-Backup-Script/README.md

     - Follow the "JAIL BACKUP SNIPPET" provided in the script to back up your jails.
 Modify it as needed for each jail you intend to back up.

 3. Execute the script: `./backup_jails.sh`
+4. Optionally you can create a cron job to automate this task.

 ### Script Details